What if I switch to an English Plan after second year—will I need extra time to finish my degree?

 What are the prerequisites for English courses?

 200 level: Most 200-level ENGL courses are open to all students in second year and above, regardless of whether they’ve taken any other ENGL courses.
-The exceptions are the two core courses: ENGL 200 (for with the prerequisite is ENGL 100) and ENGL 290 (for which the prerequisite is ENGL 100 and registration in an English Major or Medial).
+The only exception is the core course ENGL 290, for which the prerequisite is registration in an English Major or Joint Honours Plan.

 300 and 400 levels: For most courses at this level the prerequisite is ENGL 200 and 290.
 There are a small number of exceptions (for instance, courses focusing on Indigenous literature are open to students in Indigenous Studies Plans), but for the most part you have to be a third- or fourth-year English Major or Medial to take these courses.
 Note that the prerequisite for 300- and 400-level ENGL courses is the same: while we recommend that students take 300-level courses in third year and 400-level courses in fourth year, there is nothing to stop you from reversing this order, or from taking them at the same time.
 Indeed, there are some circumstances (e.g., exchanges—see below) in which students must take 400-level courses in their third year.
 This is perfectly acceptable, and does not require special permission.